BretteConnolly/Mars-Rover/README.md

--- Rover collects one unit of water at each body of water -- Increments row and column dimensions of rover's current location to allow rover to move -- Preserves rover's path by leaving tracks on the non-water elements on which the rover has traversed -- Rover can move an unlimited times, until the user input of 'x' indicates that the user wants to quit the program -- Testing function to test: the initialize map function, the print map function, user direction input, and the rover movement function
+-- Rover collects one unit of water at each body of water -- Increments row and column dimensions of rover's current location to allow rover to move -- Preserves rover's path by leaving tracks on the non-water elements on which the rover has traversed -- Rover can move an unlimited number of times, until the user input of 'x' indicates that the user wants to quit the program -- Testing function to test: the initialize map function, the print map function, user direction input, and the rover movement function
 -- Stores the output in a text file